vaibhav93076/MadelineProto/README.md

 ## Documentation

 * [Creating a client](https://docs.madelineproto.xyz/docs/CREATING_A_CLIENT.html) - This page explains how to create a MadelineProto instance.
-* [Login](https://docs.madelineproto.xyz/docs/LOGIN.html) - There are many ways you can login with MadelineProto.
+* [Login](https://docs.madelineproto.xyz/docs/LOGIN.html) - There are many ways you can log in with MadelineProto.
   * [Getting permission to use the telegram API](https://docs.madelineproto.xyz/docs/LOGIN.html#getting-permission-to-use-the-telegram-api)
   * [Automatic](https://docs.madelineproto.xyz/docs/LOGIN.html#automatic)
   * [Manual (user)](https://docs.madelineproto.xyz/docs/LOGIN.html#manual-user)